 Grilled Buffalo Chicken Thighs with Blue Cheese Slaw

 If you’re looking for an easy, delicious dinner, boneless, skinless chicken thighs are your best friend.
-They cook up in minutes, can be flavored a million different ways and are perfect for the grill.
-Here, we took inspiration from one of America’s favorite bar snacks: Buffalo Wings with Blue Cheese Dip.
+We were inspired by America’s favorite bar snack: Buffalo Wings with Blue Cheese Dip.

 Basil Green Goddess Grilled Chicken with Red Onions